Skip to main content

 Configure decimals based on needs:

-• Use 0 decimals for counts and quantities
+• Omit decimals for counts and quantities

-• Use 2 decimals for currency
+• Use 2 for precise measurements

-• Use appropriate precision for measurements
+• Use appropriate precision for your domain

 Validate reasonably: